-A 7-Step Process to Realize the Promise of SEO
+A 7-Step SEO Process For Long-Term Search Success

 That means you need to ensure you have accurate NAP (name/address/phone) information and content that references your service area, whether it’s a state, city, or neighborhood.

-Claim and optimize your Google My Business listing.
+Claim and optimize your Google Business Profile listing.

-For more on this topic, see Bill Hartzer’s excellent post, How to Be a Local Content Machine.

 The Promise

-Your website should speak to your potential clients.
-Make sure you speak their language.
+The goal of your website is to speak to your target audience.
+And when I say your “target audience,” I mean potential customers or clients.

+Demographic research will reveal tons of helpful information about where your target audience is searching for goods, services, or information.
+You can then use this data to inform your targeted, localized SEO strategy.

-Google also rewards websites based on factors such as relevance, distance, and prominence.
+Keep in mind that Google rewards websites based on factors such as relevance, distance, and prominence.

-The more signals and accurate data you can provide Google, the better you will rank in time.
+The promise of SEO in this phase is if you produce a website experience that’s relevant, localized, and authoritative, Google is more likely to rank your content and display it to your target audience.

 5. Content Strategy